 In searching Arborist News and Tree Care Industry Magazine for funded works, we did notice several articles that could have been related to TREE Fund projects.
-However, the authors did not acknowledge the TREE Fund specifically as a source of funding, and we opted to err on the side of exclusion.
-The editors of these publications could be approaches to see if they could include a question regarding funding sources in their communications with authors.
+However, the authors did not acknowledge TREE Fund specifically as a source of funding, and we opted to error on the side of exclusion.
+The editors of these publications could be approached to see if they could include a question regarding funding sources in their communications with authors.
 Most editors are already asking authors for biographical information.
 This would be an easy prompt to remind authors about the funding behind their research and outreach efforts.

 On average, there were 0.91 articles published per project, though in reality there was some variability in the actual research deliverables produced per project.
-In the most extreme instance, a TREE Fund recipient attributed his \$25,000 Hyland R. Johns grant as financial support for 14 papers.
+In the most extreme instance, a TREE Fund recipient attributed his \$25,000 Hyland R. Johns grant as financial support for 14 papers (peer-reviewed and popular).
 However, when looking at all recipients who eventually published their results, it was most common to have a single peer-reviewed article for a project.
-There was no record any deliverables for 37% of funded projects (Figure 8), though many of these instances occurred before the TREE Fund required formal final reports.
-Nearly 74% of one-time TREE Fund research grant recipients had no records of research deliverables.
+There was no record of any deliverables for 37% of funded projects (Figure 8), though many of these instances occurred before TREE Fund required formal final reports.
+Nearly 74% of one-time TREE Fund research grant recipients had no records of research deliverables in the TREE Fund data with the work reported above including the intensive search for research products.

-In reading the final reports, we noticed that many recipients reported articles as deliverables that did not acknowledge the TREE Fund as a funding source.
-We recommend that the TREE Fund request that only articles with this formal acknowledgment be included in the final reports.
-If this is communicated to awardees at the initial stages of the project, it will serve as a reminder to give the TREE Fund the credit it is due.
-It will also reduce potential final report inflation, where recipients may include papers on lines of inquiry where the TREE Fund served as initial seed funding but were largely paid for by other means.
-To that point, the TREE Funds research dollars are often leveraged to obtain additional funding.
-For projects with data on additional funding (N=98 with one extreme outlier excluded), researchers brought in \$2.63 in matching funds, on average, for every dollar invested by the TREE Fund.
+In reading the final reports, we noticed that many recipients reported articles as deliverables that did not acknowledge TREE Fund as a funding source.
+We recommend that TREE Fund request that only articles with this formal acknowledgment be included in the final reports.
+If this is communicated to awardees at the initial stages of the project, it will serve as a reminder to give TREE Fund the obligatory credit.
+It will also reduce potential final report inflation, where recipients may include papers on lines of inquiry where TREE Fund served as initial seed funding but were largely paid for by other means.
+To that point, TREE Fund's research dollars are often leveraged to obtain additional funding.
+For projects with data on additional funding (N=98 with one extreme outlier excluded), researchers brought in \$2.63 in matching funds, on average, for every dollar invested by TREE Fund.
 This figure does not include material matches and other sources of in-kind contribution.